turbot/guardrails-samples/installation/turbot_bastion_host/README.md

 - **S3BucketWithPrefix:** Session Manager can be configured to create and send session history logs to an Amazon Simple Storage Service (Amazon S3) bucket or an Amazon CloudWatch Logs log group.
 Please check your `AWS Systems Manager > Session Manager > Preferences` settings to check if S3 Logging is enabled or disabled.
   If S3 Logging is enabled, then enter the "S3 bucket" followed by "S3 prefix" from AWS Systems Manager > Session Manager > Preferences. (e.g., my-s3bucket-for-sessionmanager-logs/dev-env/).
   Leave empty if S3 Logging is disabled.
-- **OSImageOverride:** In case if you want to use a custom golden AMI instead of the default Amazon Linux 2 AMIs, please enter the AMI ID (e.g., ami-1a2b3c4d or ami-1234567890abcdef0).
-Leave empty if no alternative configuration is needed.
-- **AlternativeIAMRole:** The CloudFormation stack creates an IAM role with required permissions, in case if you want to attach an existing IAM role to the bastion host then please enter the IAM Role Name. (e.g., my_ssm_role).
-Leave empty if no alternative configuration is needed.

 4. Click through to review your changes and then launch the stack.
 5. Verify that the stack completes successfully.